 Chocolate may be America’s favorite flavor.
-We like chocolate candy, ice cream, chocolate drinks, chocolate cakes, just about anything with chocolate.
+We like chocolate candy, chocolate ice cream, chocolate drinks, chocolate cakes, just about anything with chocolate.
 We may want to share our favorite treat with an eager pet but it is best to think twice and reach for the dog biscuits instead.

 DIFFERENT TYPES OF CHOCOLATE AND HOW THEY ARE MADE

 WHY IS CHOCOLATE BAD?

-Sometimes we eat chocolate plain.
+Sometimes we eat chocolate plain, as in candy.
 Sometimes we eat it baked into cakes, mixed into ice cream, etc. Sometimes we share these treats with pets and sometimes our pets share these treats without our permission.
 As far as pets are concerned, the first potential problem with these sweets is the fat.
 A sudden high fat meal (such as demolishing a bag of chocolate bars left accessible at Halloween time) can create a lethal metabolic disease in dogs called “pancreatitis.”
 Vomiting, diarrhea, and abdominal pain are just the beginning of this disaster.
 Remember, in the case of pancreatitis, it is the fat that causes the problem more than the chocolate itself.

 The fat and sugar in the chocolate can create an unpleasant but temporary upset stomach.
 This is what happens in most chocolate ingestion cases.

 Toxic doses of theobromine are 9 mg per pound of dog for mild signs, up to 18 mg per pound of dog for severe signs.
 Milk chocolate contains 44 mg / ounce of theobromine while semisweet chocolate contains 150 mg per ounce, and baking chocolate contains 390 mg per ounce.
 White chocolate has virtually no theobromine and is only a problem because of its fat content.
 These calculations seem complex and they certainly can be.
 What it boils down to is that your veterinarian will need to know the type of chocolate and how many ounces were most likely consumed.
 If it is not clear how much chocolate was actually consumed, the largest possible amount should be determined based on how much candy/cake etc. is missing.

 It takes nearly 4 days for the effects of chocolate to work its way out of a dog’s system.
 If the chocolate was only just eaten, it is possible to induce vomiting; otherwise, hospitalization and support are needed until the chocolate has worked its way out of the system.
 It is common for our hospital to receive phone calls about pets who were found to have consumed a chocolate product and the owner wishes to know if the amount was toxic.
 In order to answer such questions, it is be necessary to know the pet's weight, the type of chocolate, and the amount of chocolate.
 Chocolate calculators are available to most veterinary practices and it can be determined relatively quickly if the pet should be made to vomit immediately.
 Here is a link to one such chocolate toxicity calculator:

-Page last updated: 12/12/2013
+Page last updated: 9/2/2021